 If you’d like to understand how these commitments connect to a practical path forward, I explore that more fully in the 4 Keys to Inner Peace.

 If you feel ready to explore this with someone who can help you understand your patterns, build the inner practices, and navigate what your soul is asking of you, I’d love to accompany you.
-My one-on-one Mindfulness Coaching is designed for exactly this journey.
+My one-on-one meditation coaching is designed for exactly this journey.
 You’re welcome to reach out.

 And if this post stirred something in you, I’d love to hear about it.
 Leave a comment below.
 Our community would love to hear from you.